ICFI/eagle/README.md

 ...
 ## Infrastructure
-For more information to go to the Infrastructure [README](infrastructure/README.md)
+For more information go to the Infrastructure [README](infrastructure/README.md)

 ...
 ## Testing Quality Reports